Let me ask you a question.

 Now, suppose that the newspapers and the community at large were aware of the fact, which would, let’s be honest, be the talk of the country, if not the World at large.

 All the i’s have been dotted and the t’s been crossed, the case against him has been prepared and a date for his trial for the murders has been set.

 Sitting in your office, perhaps reading abut the arrest and the case in the daily papers, you get a knock on your door, and a colleague enters, somewhat sheepishly.

-Shuffling from foot to foot, eyes downcast, he, or she, stammers nervously that Jack the Ripper has heard that you are the best criminal defence lawyer in the business and he has requested that you defend him at his upcoming trial at the Old Bailey.
+Shuffling from foot to foot, eyes downcast, he, or she, stammers, nervously, that Jack the Ripper had heard that you are the best criminal defence lawyer in the business and he has requested that you defend him at his upcoming trial at the Old Bailey.